ketonkss4/ai_error_monitor/readme.md

 # AI Error Monitoring System

 The AI Error Monitoring System is designed to receive error reports when a program crashes and return recommendations to fix the error.
+The system will receive error reports from its /error-report POST endpoint upon which it will show error received to the frontend-ui chat window interface.
+Then the error will be processed and a message from the AI system will show in the chat window with the explanation for the error along with the proposed plan for the solution.
+The chat bubble will have button options to accept the solution, provide feedback, or ignore.

 This project is split into two main components: a FastAPI backend that handles error report submissions and a Next.js frontend for the user interface.

 ## Getting Started